OpacityLabs/opacity-avs-operator-setup/REGISTER-EIGEN.md

 ---

-## Fund ECDSA Wallet with testnet ETH
+## Fund Operator Wallet with ETH

-We need to load your operator wallet with some holesky eth to submit transactions.
-See: [EigenLayer testnet LST Guide](https://docs.eigenlayer.xyz/eigenlayer/restaking-guides/restaking-user-guide/testnet/obtaining-testnet-eth-and-liquid-staking-tokens-lsts)

-Google cloud gives a good amount: [Google cloud faucet](https://cloud.google.com/application/web3/faucet/ethereum/holesky).
-But you

-## Use some Holesky eth to get holesky stETH: [LIDO staking app](https://stake-holesky.testnet.fi/)
+Make sure your operator wallet has enough ETH to be able to make the transactions to register.

 ## Create Operator config